-- Edward Grey was broken by his experience in Akuze, and while he came back still heroic, he's quick to opt for the Kill 'em All option against slavers, xenophobic lynch mobs and other criminal scum.
+- Edward Grey was broken by his experience in Akuze, and while he came back still heroic, he's quick to opt for the Leave No Survivors option against slavers, xenophobic lynch mobs and other criminal scum.

 - Detective Hard Boiled of Starlight Over Detrot.
-His city is a vertiable hive of crime and he knows it - but that doesn't stop him from fighting tooth and nail for it.
+His city is a veritable hive of crime and he knows it - but that doesn't stop him from fighting tooth and nail for it.

 - Tech from Tech 10 Rebooted has basically given up on people and the law, but fights as hard as he can for what he sees as justice.